Imbalanced classification: a paradigm-based review

 \subsubsection{Classical classification paradigm.}

 We first focus on analyzing the results for Example \ref{ex:1}.
-Figure \ref{ccfig1} exhibits the risk of different methods.
-We observe that the empirical risk of all classifiers without resampling is smaller than that with any resampling technique, and decreases as IR increases.
+Figures \ref{cc_risk_ex1} and \ref{cc_risk_ex1_imb} exhibit the risk of different methods.
+We observe that the empirical risk of all classifiers without resampling is smaller than that with any resampling technique in most cases, and decreases as IR increases.
 This is in line with our intuition that if the risk is the primary measure of interest, we would be better off not applying any resampling techniques.
-In addition, we observe that only undersampling leads to a stable risk when the IR increases for all five base classification methods considered.
-We report the range of the standard errors for each base classification method in the caption of Figure \ref{ccfig1}, and they are all reasonably small.
-Finally, the last panel shows Original (no resampling) combined with LR leads to the optimal performance across all IRs.
+In addition, we observe that only undersampling leads to a stable risk when the IR increases for all four base classification methods considered.
+Finally, the resampling techniques can make risk more stable across all IRs in Figure \ref{cc_risk_ex1_imb}.

-As mentioned in Section \ref{sec::class_paradigm}, minimizing the risk with imbalanced data could lead to large type I errors, demonstrated clearly in Figure \ref{ccfig2}.
+As mentioned in Section \ref{sec::class_paradigm}, minimizing the risk with imbalanced data could lead to large type I errors, demonstrated clearly in Figure \ref{cc_typeI_ex1}.
 By using the resampling techniques, however, we can have much better control over type I error as IR increases.
-In particular, SMOTE and Hybrid work well for LR and NN, while undersampling works well for all five classifiers.
+In particular, undersampling works well for all four classification methods.